grafana/scenes/docusaurus/docs/getting-started.md

 ## Installation

-Add @grafana/scenes to your Grafana App Plugin by running the following command in your project:
+Add @grafana/scenes to your Grafana app plugin by running the following command in your project:

 ```bash
 yarn add @grafana/scenes